 DBS check registration paperwork

 If you are taking up a new role in your parish (that requires a DBS check), you will need to complete DBS check registration paperwork.
 Your Parish Safeguarding Representative will usually assist you with this.
 You will firstly need to complete a DBS Volunteer Registration Form (DBS 1).
 You will need to provide details of any relevant experience as well as contact details for two referees, which we will obtain references from regarding your suitability for the role/ministry you are looking to take up in your church.
-You will then be required to complete the following DBS check registration paperwork:
+You will then be required to complete the required DBS check registration paperwork.

 Safeguarding Self Declaration Form (DBS 4) – You will need to provide details of your role/ministry, contact information, your address history for the past five years, your name change history (if applicable), and fill out a declaration regarding any convictions, cautions, inappropriate conduct or investigations of concerns regarding children, young people and adults at risk.

 Confirmation of Identity Form (DBS 3a/3b) – You will need to complete the form with your name and church community, and sign a declaration regarding your ID.
 The rest of the form will be completed by your Parish Safeguarding Representative when they see and take copies of your ID.

 Applicant Consent for DBS Processing Form (DBS 17) – You will need to sign this form to confirm that you agree to us processing your DBS application form online, and that you give us your permission to obtain the result of your DBS check electronically.

 ID for DBS check